 Simplify Your Digital Nomad Life

 As you can see, there are plenty of digital nomad tools out there, that simplify your life.
-This can be actual devices, such as headphones or hotspots, or websites and apps for working remotely.
+These can be actual devices, such as headphones or hotspots, or websites and apps for working remotely.
 You don’t need to master this lifestyle on your own or reinvent the wheel.
 There is an abundance of information out there and it is easily accessible.
-It doesn’t matter if you are looking for help in your private life as a digital nomad, the business or traveling part.
+It doesn’t matter if you are looking for help in your private life as a digital nomad, the business or the traveling part.
 You will find a tool for (almost) every problem out there.

 Do you have any other helpful digital nomad tools that you can recommend?
 Let me know and share them in the comment section below!